Medouni8010/lhs80103030/README.md

 ## Usage

-- Click the [Use this template](https://github.com/P3TERX/IBM-CF-V2/generate) button to create a new repository.
 - Click the `Settings` tab on your own repository, and then click the `Secrets` button to add the following encrypted environment variables:

   | Environment Variables | Description |